cortictechnology/cait/README.md

 * Micro SD card (32GB recommended)
 * Logitech USB webcam (C270, C922, C615, C310 are tested)
 * Mini speaker with 3.5mm audio jack
-* BrickPi3 LEGO motor control board
 * LEGO Mindstorms EV3
+  * BrickPi3 Core
 * Smart home devices such as Philips Hue, smart speakers, etc

 We also support the use of Raspberry Pi's CSI camera interface.
 However, if your project requires audio/speech input, it's much better to use a USB webcam as it has an integrate microphone.
 The integrated mic usually offers much better audio input performance than any of the mini USB mics that we have tested.

 ## How do I try it

 You can try CAIT by downloading the pre-loaded Raspberry Pi OS (32bit) image at https://drive.google.com/file/d/11UH-ez4J30dTUELi-G-8i6ThG6lhFtKz/view?usp=sharing.
 You will need to use a 32GB micro SD card for this.
-After you boot up from this image, the RPi will advertise itself as a WIFI access point with the ssid "cait".
-If you using a different computer to access CAIT, make sure you connect to this WIFI access point first and then visit http://cait.local to start the setup process.
-If you are using the RPi as a standalone computer, you can go to http://cait.local directly.
+Please follow the <a href="https://github.com/cortictechnology/cait/blob/main/doc/quick-start.md">"Quick Start"</a> guide to configure your WIFI and any additional hardware components.

 ## Installing from source